mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 require the ability to change the value of the ``parameter`` from one simulation to the next.

+.. todo:: what does the term "structure of equations" mean?

-The motivation behind having such an annotation is that it allows the Modelica compiler to assume many things about the ``parameter`` during model compilation that it could otherwise not assume.
+The motivation behind having such an annotation is that it allows the Modelica compiler to assume many things about the ``parameter`` during model compilation that it otherwise couldn't.
 These assumptions might restrict the structure of the equations in such a way that the underlying systems of equations are easier to solve than in the general case where the parameter could take on a range of